 Figure 3.6: ROC curve for single miRNAs on test set classification for (A) healthy and not-healthy samples and (B) CAD and MI samples.

-3.4.1.1 First layer for healthy not-healthy seperation:
+3.4.1.1 First layer for healthy non-healthy isolation

 Although single miRNAs had acceptable performance, their predictive value could be improved even further by using them as a set.
-The ROC curve for the SVM model with an RBF kernel trained with all three miRNAs is presented in Fig3.7A.
-The model had a better performance in classification than single miRNAs.The AUC for the model is 1, and its accuracy on test set was also 1.
-The confusion matrix for the model is presented in Fig3.8A.
+The ROC curve for the SVM model with an RBF kernel trained with all three miRNAs is presented in Figure 3.7A.
+The model had a better performance in classification than single miRNAs.The AUC for the model is 1, and its accuracy on the test set was also 1.
+In Figure 3.8A, the confusion matrix for the model is presented.

 Figure 3.7: ROC curve for miRNAs in DEGs on test set classification for (A) healthy and not-healthy samples and (B) CAD and MI samples.

-Figure 3.8: Confusion matrix on the test set for (A) An SVM model with RBF kernel for healthy and not-healthy samples classification. and (B) An SVM model with linear kernel for CAD and MI samples classification.
+Figure 3.8: Confusion matrix on the test set for (A) An SVM model with RBF kernel for healthy and not-healthy samples classification and (B) An SVM model with linear kernel for CAD and MI samples classification.

-3.4.1.2 Second layer for separating MI samples from CAD:
+3.4.1.2.
+Second layer for separating MI samples from CAD

-Different models were trained using expression values of three differentially miRNAs.
-The models’ 10-fold cross-validated AUC and accuracy on the test set are reported on Fig3.9.
+Different models were trained using expression values for three differential miRNAs.
+The models’ 10-fold cross-validated AUC and accuracy on the test set are reported in Figure 3.9.
 The best model from both AUC and accuracy point-of-view was the SVM model with linear kernel.
-The AUC and accuracy for this model with its pre-set values was 0.93 and 0.82 respectively.
+The AUC and accuracy for this model with its pre-set values were 0.93 and 0.82 respectively.
 The model was hyper-tuned for C and gamma hyper-parameters, and therefore the model showed better performance.
-The ROC curve of the hyper-tuned model is presented in Fig3.7B.
-For this model the AUC reached 0.95 and the accuracy improved to 0.85 (Table 3.3).
+The ROC curve of the hyper-tuned model is presented in Figure 3.7B.
+For this model, the AUC reached 0.95 and the accuracy improved to 0.85 (Table 3.3).
 Moreover, the sensitivity and specificity for the model on the test set were 0.91 and 0.71 respectively.
-The confusion matrix for the hyper-tuned model is illustrated in Fig3.8B.
+The confusion matrix for the hyper-tuned model is illustrated in Figure 3.8B.

-Figure 3.9: Area under curve (AUC) and accuracy of different models trained with three miRNAs in DEGs on the test set.
+Figure 3.9: Area under the curve (AUC) and accuracy of different models trained with three miRNAs in DEGs on the test set.

-Table 3.3: AUC-ROC and accuracy for SVM with linear kernel as the best model trained with differntially expressed miRNAs on the train and test set before and after hyper-tuning
+Table 3.3: AUC-ROC and accuracy for SVM with the linear kernel as the best model trained with differentially expressed miRNAs on the train and test set before and after hyper-tuning

 Pre-set parameters